 There are a few reasons.
 First of all there’s price: the first-gen Apple Pencil is $99 / £89 / AU$145 and the second generation is $129 / £119 / AU$199.
 Many rival devices are considerably cheaper.

-Secondly, there’s compatibility, because Apple Pencils only work with certain iPads (and not iPhones) and the second generation model only works with iPad Pros including the latest iPad Pro 12.9 (2021) model.
-We're still waiting to see if the new iPad Air 5 that's expected later this year will support the Apple Pencil but it seems likely.
+Secondly, there’s compatibility, because Apple Pencils only work with certain iPads (opens in new tab) (and not iPhones) and the second generation model only works with iPad Pros including the latest iPad Pro 12.9 (2021) model, along with the new iPad mini.
 Regardless, many rival styluses work on more devices, and some of them work on other firms’ tablets too.

 There’s its charging, which requires you to stick the Pencil into your iPad in a rather inelegant way because you lost the little Lightning adapter months ago.